micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-But I tell you, on the day of judgment men will have to give account for every [^s]idle (inoperative, nonworking) word they speak.
+But I tell you, on the day of judgment men will have to give account for every idle (inoperative, nonworking) word they speak.